 In fact, most people can resume normal activity within a few days of their procedure, making it easy to get back into the swing of things and return to a normal schedule.

 Fourth, NeoGraft produces a natural looking hairline.
-Unlike older hair transplant methods, which were notorious for a "
+Unlike older hair transplant methods, which were notorious for a "pluggy" look, NeoGraft uses hair follicles in batches of one to four units to create a natural hairline that doesn’t look like the result of a cosmetic procedure.

 Finally, NeoGraft and other FUE procedures are becoming more affordable.
-Although FUE hair transplants used to be very expensive, they’re becoming cheaper as more people choose to use FUE technology instead of traditional strip hair follicle harvesting.
+Although FUE hair transplants used to be very expensive, they’re becoming less expensive as more people choose to use FUE technology instead of traditional strip hair follicle harvesting.

 Another minor downside of NeoGraft is its slightly lower transplant success rate than traditional FUT harvesting.